aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-ppt-and-pptx-to-pdf/_index.md

 ```

 ## **Convert PowerPoint to Password Protected PDF**
-The following example shows you how to convert a presentation to a password-protected PDF document with customized options provided by the [**PdfOptions**](https://apireference.aspose.com/slides/java/com.aspose.slides/PdfOptions) class:
+The following example shows you how to convert a presentation to a password-protected PDF document with customized options provided by the [**PdfOptions**](https://apireference.aspose.com/slides/java/com.aspose.slides/PdfOptions) class.

 ```java
 // Instantiate a Presentation object that represents a PPTX file